 At this point, 24-hour care – either at home or in a skilled nursing residence – becomes necessary.
 Also, at this point, Medicare begins to pay for additional services.
 However, qualification can be tricky and the coverage intermittent.
 Families may find themselves using a variety of Medicare services interspersed with their own caregiving.

 While nursing home care may be required, Medicare will only pay for 100 days of care and it must be following a hospital stay.
+While persons with Alzheimer’s may require nursing home care, they don’t often have a precipitating event that necessitates a hospital stay.
 Medicare will pay for home health care for up to 35 hours a week, but the individual must be certified as “homebound.”
 While some late-stage Alzheimer’s patients may be physically able to leave their homes, they may still qualify as homebound because they are psychologically unable to function outside their home.
 Then again, they may not qualify because home health care is not supposed to be for a “continuous” need.

 Finally, Medicare provides an all-inclusive hospice benefit for individuals determined to have less than six months to live.
 Very late stage Alzheimer’s patients will qualify for this program which includes all doctor, nursing and personal care, prescription drugs, homemaker services and counseling for the individual and their family.